 - Training course:If you want to help a security operative get ahead in their career then a training course may be the way to go.
 They may want to expand to another sector of the industry, add some extra skills or move up in the industry.
 No matter which of these it is a training course is a great present.
 Full disclosure here I do work for the training company listed below and I will stand by the quality of all their training courses.
 For a range of training course options for the security operative visit www.securityexcellence.net

 - The Nightclub Security Manual: I may be slightly biased on this one but I still think it would make a great present for people working in the industry.
 Feedback from people who have read it has been great and most have learned something new from it regardless of experience.
 I’ve even reduced the price of it on Amazon for the Christmas period from next week.
 You can buy the book on Amazon here: Nightclub Security Manual

 So, you could still go down the route of the Christmas jumper or the deodorant gift set and I’m sure they will be greatly appreciated but if you really want to make a security operative happy think about some of the ideas above.
 For all the security operatives, there is still time.
 Share this list to all of your family and friends and do some serious hint dropping before it’s too late and you’re buried under a mountain of Rudolph socks and Santa Jumpers.

 Happy Shopping !!!

-Disclaimer: I am not sponsored by nor have I received any financial reward from any the companies above.
+Disclaimer: I am not sponsored by nor have I received any financial reward from any the companies above apart from the royalties from my own book.
 All the recommendations are based on my own personal experiences of these products.